 Introduction to MakeClothes

-MakeClothes2 is used to create clothes for MakeHuman characters.
+MakeClothes is used to create clothes for MakeHuman characters.
 It could be installed as a single plugin, but at least MakeSkin should be used, if the creation of material is also part of your work.
-Furthermore it is able to work with the human base mesh provided by MPFB.
+When you work with hm08 meshes, you can also use MPFB2 to create clothes.
+In case you work with MakeHuman II and use a different mesh, MakeClothes is needed.

 The term “clothes” is not really correct, the program creates any kind of mesh which can be used for a character generated by MakeHuman.
 This also includes hair and different tongue or a new topology for the skin.
 To use MakeClothes in Blender knowledge of Blender itself is needed.